JARGON BUSTER: PRICE TO EARNINGS RATIO

 The price to earnings (PE) ratio is the most common valuation metric in investing.
 It is great as a short-hand measure to gauge how cheap or expensive shares in a company are.
 However, its use can be limited and it needs to be considered alongside a series of other quantitative and qualitative factors.

 The PE ratio compares the share price of a company to its annual earnings per share.
 It essentially shows how much an investor is paying for their share of a company’s earnings.

 So if a company’s earnings per share are $1, and you pay $15 a share, the PE ratio is 15x.

 With all else being equal, the lower the PE ratio, the cheaper a company is.

 Another way to interpret a PE ratio is that it shows how many years it will take for an investor to recoup their initial investment (assuming earnings stay flat).

 Using the price to earnings ratio

 As an example, let’s compare the PE ratios of two of New Zealand’s largest companies: Fisher & Paykel Healthcare and Spark.
-Using expected earnings per share for the year ahead, F&P Healthcare currently has a PE ratio of 35x, while Spark has a PE ratio of 17x.
+Using expected earnings per share for the year ahead, F&P Healthcare is trading on a PE ratio of around 40x, while Spark trades on a PE ratio closer to 20x.